renaomin/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Self-driving cars
-- Motion Planning(Path Planning and Trajectory Planning)
+- Motion Planning (Path Planning and Trajectory Planning)
 - Model Predictive Control
-- Reinforcement Learning
 - Heuristic Search

 # Education to show in About widget